omerwase/Model-Predictive-Controller/README.md

 ![simulation][image1]

- The gif image below shows a full track run using the MPC in the simulator:
+The gif image below shows a full track run using the MPC in the simulator.
+The car remains stable and tracks the reference trajectory very closely, even at high speeds.

  ![run][image3]